 Unlike some other Eufy security cameras, its doorbells aren't compatible with Apple HomeKit.
 We hope it happens eventually since Apple's smart home platform is a seamless experience.

 Eufy's four doorbells split evenly between 1920p (2K) and 1080p video quality—you can find both resolutions in wired and battery-powered versions.
 Ultimately, we prefer the 2K doorbell cameras, which capture more detail (especially if you use digital zoom to blow up your videos).

 Interestingly enough, the 1080p cameras record video in a 1200p resolution.
 This leads to some odd wording in Eufy's marketing materials as they refer to the cameras as "1080p-grade."
 Either way, the resolution is close enough that most folks can't tell the difference.

-Even with the differences in resolution, we think Eufy's video quality looks as great or better than rivals like Ring and Arlo—especially since neither brand has 2K doorbells.
+Even with the differences in resolution, we think Eufy's video quality looks as great or better than rivals like Ring's suite of video doorbells and Arlo's doorbell camera—especially since neither brand has 2K doorbells.

 There are three kinds of power sources for Eufy doorbells:

 - Battery and wired: The Eufy Video Doorbell 2K (Battery-Powered) supports existing doorbell wiring (8–24VAC) and battery power so you can install it where you need it.
 While the battery lasts up to 180 days on a charge, we prefer using wiring to avoid recharging your doorbell regularly.